-Telehealth has been coined by many to be a medical evolution that came as a result of the Coronavirus pandemic.
-But it’s actually been in use for quite some time.
+Telehealth has been coined by many to be a medical evolution that resulted from the Coronavirus pandemic.
+But it’s been in use for quite some time.
 Telehealth and Telemedicine are exactly what they sound like.

 Medical consultations, usually with a physician, are conducted by a video call rather than heading into a doctor’s office or hospital.
-A large majority of doctor’s visits can actually be carried out virtually now.
-Especially for things like prescription refills, common allergy symptoms, and chronic ongoing care checkups.
-Hence the rise of telemedicine stocks.
+A large majority of doctor’s visits can be carried out virtually now.
+Especially for prescription refills, common allergy symptoms, and chronic ongoing care checkups.
+Hence, the rise of telemedicine stocks.

-There aren’t many people I know who enjoy sitting in a doctor’s waiting room, especially if it’s just for a routine check-up that doesn’t require them to be there in person.
+There aren’t many people I know who enjoy sitting in a doctor’s waiting room, especially if it’s just for a routine checkup that doesn’t require them to be there in person.
 Doctors can work from anywhere.
 Therefore, they no longer need to be tied to an office.
 A specialist in New York can help a patient in California or even London.
-The possibilities are endless, so here are a few reasons why Telehealth stocks are here to stay, And which companies you can invest in to get in on this rapidly growing sector.
+The possibilities are endless, so here are a few reasons Telehealth stocks are here to stay.
+Which companies can you invest in to get in on this rapidly growing sector?

 Are Telehealth Stocks Here to Stay?

-There has been some discussion as of late that Telehealth was a COVID-19 fad, and that the grand reopening will provide a sort of return to normalcy.
+Lately, there has been some discussion that Telehealth was a COVID-19 fad and that the grand reopening will provide a sort of return to normalcy.
 But as we saw with remote work, Telehealth has far too many benefits to be completely replaced by returning to in-person appointments.

-Telehealth stocks have actually been beaten down over the past couple of months.
-And while this may be more of a rotation out of one big player and into the broader Telehealth sector as a whole, there’s no denying that a major portion of doctor visits should be changed to virtual meetings forever.
-So telemedicine stocks could be back on the rise.
+Telehealth stocks have been beaten down over the past couple of months.
+While this may be more of a rotation out of one big player and into the broader Telehealth sector, there’s no denying that a major portion of doctor visits should be changed to virtual meetings forever.
+So, telemedicine stocks could be back on the rise.

 What Are Some Benefits of Telehealth?

 Staying Home: This is probably the most obvious benefit.
-When you’re sick, but don’t feel well enough to go all the way to your doctor’s office, scheduling a Telehealh call saves everyone time and energy.
+When you’re sick but don’t feel well enough to go to your doctor’s office, scheduling a Telehealth call saves everyone time and energy.
 It also stops you from spreading your germs to other people.
-If the doctor is concerned, then you can go directly to a hospital for further examination.
-This also helps people who live in more rural communities, who may not be able to reach a doctor in a reasonable amount of time.
+If the doctor is concerned, you can go directly to a hospital for further examination.
+This also helps people who live in more rural communities, who may be unable to reach a doctor in a reasonable amount of time.

 E-Health: Telehealth stocks are a part of the broader digital transformation of the healthcare system.
 There are now dozens of mobile apps that act as personal health monitors.
 You can install these on your smartphone or wearable device.
-These apps can constantly monitor your vitals, fitness activity, provide medicine reminders, and provide nutritional feedback for meals and caloric intake.
-There’s also the PHR system that allows physicians from all over the country to access your personal health records.
+These apps can constantly monitor your vitals and fitness activity, provide medicine reminders, and provide nutritional feedback for meals and caloric intake.
+The PHR system also allows physicians from all over the country to access your health records.
 This can be the difference between life and death in an emergency.

-Doctors Can Use It: This seems obvious doesn’t it?
-But what about doctors calling other doctors, or a group video call of specialists from around the country.
+Doctors Can Use It: This seems obvious.
+But what about doctors calling other doctors or a group video call of specialists from around the country?
 What if your specialist wants to contact an infectious disease specialist in Germany?
-The possibilities of doctor to doctor networking are endless.
+The possibilities of doctor-to-doctor networking are endless.
 All of this will massively improve the quality and accuracy of our healthcare system.

 What Are Some Issues With Telehealth?

 Accuracy of Diagnosis: Ninety-nine times out of a hundred, the doctor on a Telehealth call may provide an accurate diagnosis or instructions.
 And everything’s fine.
-But what if the communication on the Telehealth call wasn’t as in-depth as an in-person consultation would have been?
+But what if the communication on the Telehealth call weren’t as in-depth as an in-person consultation would have been?
 And the doctor provides the wrong prescription?
-The elephant in the room for Telehealth is always going to be how high of a standard of quality can we ensure on a video call?
+The elephant in the room for Telehealth will always be how high of a standard of quality we can ensure on a video call.
 Unfortunately, there’s no real way of quantifying this.